 Cendol refers to a cold coconut milk dessert that is extremely popular among locals in Southeast Asian countries especially Indonesia, Malaysia and Singapore.
 The signature green strands in the dessert are made of rice flour and have the texture of soft jelly.
 The dessert is topped with a local sweetener known as palm sugar.
-These are the ingredients of a basic glass/bowl of cendol.
+These make up the ingredients of a basic glass/bowl of the delicious cendol.

 It is usually sold by vendors by the roadside under a big bushy tree.
-You'll spot their stalls set up in their vans or at the back of their motorcycles.
-I enjoyed sitting on the colourful plastic chairs surrounding the mobile cendol vendors, enjoying the cold dessert on a warm day.
-There is always the option to go for another round of cendol especially when the heat is blistering.
-Cendol makes the heat bearable.
-Thanks to the tropical weather in Southeast Asia, it is also sold in hawker centers and food courts.
+You'll either spot their stalls set up in their vans or at the back of their motorcycles.
+I enjoyed sitting on the colourful plastic chairs surrounding the mobile cendol vendors enjoying the cold dessert on a warm day.
+There is always the option to go for seconds especially when the heat is scorching as cendol makes the heat bearable.
+Thanks to the tropical weather in Southeast Asia, it is also available in hawker centers and food courts.

 Other ingredients in cendol

-The combination of the palm sugar along with the coconut milk blends perfectly.
-These days, the addition of creamed corn and kidney beans adds some texture to this amazing dessert.
+The combination of palm sugar along with coconut milk blends perfectly.
+These days, the addition of cream corn and kidney beans adds some texture to this amazing dessert.
 In this recipe, glutinous rice is also added to further enhance the taste.
 You may omit the accompaniments if you love it authentic and simple.

 Tools to make cendol strands

 In Southeast Asia, there are special tools or machines used to create the pandan flavoured cendol strands.
 As home cooks, the tools in our kitchen are limited.
-These are the few tools you can use in replacement.
+However, these are some tools you can use in replacement.
 A potato ricer works great as a cendol press.
 Choose the right size of opening so the strands will not be too thin or thick.